 I am also the creator of Manuscriptistan

-, a photo-ethnography art project probing the aesthetics of Indian manuscript cultures — @manuscriptistan
+, a photo-ethnographic art project that probes the aesthetics of Indian manuscript cultures — @manuscriptistan

 [Twitter] & @manuscriptistan

 My research has been supported by fellowships and awards from several organizations, including the Kluge Center, John Simon Guggenheim Foundation, National Endowment for the Humanities, European Institutes for Advanced Study, American Council of Learned Societies, and the Fulbright-Hays Program.

 EducationPh.D., University of Chicago

 B.A., Loyola University Chicago

 Other PublicationsBooks & Edited Volumes

 - 2020.
 Time, Continuity, and Rupture: Medicines and Memories in South Asia.
 Co-edited with Lisa Brooks and Victoria Sheldon.
 Asian Medicine 15, no. 1.